|Assignee:||Théo de la Hogue||% Done:|

 May I create an issue in the redmine?

-#2 Updated by Théo de la Hogue about 8 years ago
+#2 Updated by Théo de la Hogue over 8 years ago

 Actually this bug has no matter with the address attribute...

 Try a simple patch with only a jcom.ui and instanciate it into another patch :